A new platform for documentation and tutorials is launching soon.

 »What is Cluster Peering?

-Cluster peering is currently in technical preview: Functionality associated with cluster peering is subject to change.
-You should never use the technical preview release in secure environments or production scenarios.
-Features in technical preview may have performance issues, scaling issues, and limited support.
+Cluster peering is currently in beta: Functionality associated with cluster peering is subject to change.
+You should never use the beta release in secure environments or production scenarios.
+Features in beta may have performance issues, scaling issues, and limited support.

 Cluster peering allows Consul clusters in different datacenters to communicate with each other.
 The cluster peering process consists of the following steps:

-- Create a peering token to share with other clusters
+- Create a peering token in one cluster.

-For detailed instructions on setting up cluster peering with the Consul CLI, refer to Create and Manage Peering Connections.
+For detailed instructions on setting up cluster peering, refer to Create and Manage Peering Connections.

 »Differences between WAN federation and cluster peering